project overview

 Jonah's room.
 The desk folds down to become a bed.

-A decade later, the baby that was born on the final day of construction is in elementary school, and Jonah is 6’3″ tall.
-The occupants of the apartment include a tank of fish, two cats, a stand-up piano and a home brewery.
+A decade later, the baby born on the final day of construction is in elementary school and Jonah is 6′3″ tall.
+The apartment now houses a tank of fish, two cats, a stand‑up piano and a home brewery.
+The crew contacted noroof again to capture more space.